Why Furnace Is Not Blowing Hot Air?

 When your gas furnace’s air filter is covered in gunk, there’s no way that it can blow out warm air, and here’s why.

-When a dirty filter restricts airflow within the furnace, the furnace begins to overheat.
+When a dirty filter restricts airflow within the furnace, the furnace begins to work too hard and can internally overheat.

 And as a protective measure, the furnace blows out cold air to cool itself down.
 This functionality is seen in just about all furnaces.